 Teaching, Graduate Supervision, and Admin

 Since 2002, I teach the second year course on Learning Psychology.
-I am also supervising the PhD of Riccardo Zanon (with Anne Gast), Marijke Theeuwes (with Baptist Liefooghe), Niclas Heider (with Adriaan Spruyt), Pieter Van Dessel (with Anne Gast), Gaetan Mertens (with Marcel Brass), and Jolien Vanaelst (with Adriaan Spruyt).
-I have been the (co-)supervisor of the PhD of Tom Beckers (now a Senior Lecturer at the University of Leuven), Agnes Moors (who is now working as a post-doc and part-time lecturer in my lab), Tom Meersmans, Adriaan Spruyt (now a post-doc in my lab), Delphine Vantomme, Els De Bruycker, Stefaan Vandorpe, Marieke Dewitte (now a postdoc at my department and lecturer at the University of Maastricht), Mieke Declercq, Julia Vogt (now a postdoc in my lab and at Chicago Booth Business School), Helen Tibboel (now a postdoc at my lab), Tom Everaert (now a postdoc at my lab), Evelien Bossuyt (now a postdoc with Agnes Moors), and Hendrik Slabbinck (now a lecturer at Ghent University).
+I am also supervising the PhD of Marijke Theeuwes (with Baptist Liefooghe), Niclas Heider (with Adriaan Spruyt), Pieter Van Dessel (with Anne Gast), Gaetan Mertens (with Marcel Brass), and Jolien Vanaelst (with Adriaan Spruyt).
+I have been the (co-)supervisor of the PhD of Tom Beckers (now a Senior Lecturer at the University of Leuven), Agnes Moors (who is now working as a post-doc and part-time lecturer in my lab), Tom Meersmans, Adriaan Spruyt (now a post-doc in my lab), Delphine Vantomme, Els De Bruycker, Stefaan Vandorpe, Marieke Dewitte (now a postdoc at my department and lecturer at the University of Maastricht), Mieke Declercq, Julia Vogt (now a postdoc in my lab and at Chicago Booth Business School), Helen Tibboel (now a postdoc at my lab), Tom Everaert (now a postdoc at my lab), Evelien Bossuyt (now a postdoc with Agnes Moors), Hendrik Slabbinck (now a lecturer at Ghent University), and Riccardo Zanon.

 - Member of the Editorial Board, Journal of Experimental Psychology: General (2012-present)